 Motocaddy M5 GPS Electric Trolley Review

-As part of the redesigned M-Series, the M5 GPS folds down very compactly, assisted by the ability to invert the wheels and the front wheel automatically folding underneath.
+As part of the redesigned M-Series, the M5 GPS folds down very compactly, in fact it made our guide on the most compact golf trolleys right now.
+It is assisted by the ability to invert the wheels and the front wheel automatically folding underneath.
 The assembly process requires two latches to be undone, and while they are quite stiff, with practice the trolley can be erected in under five seconds.
 You can also fold the trolley away with the lithium battery in situ.

 At 3.5”, the touchscreen is more than big enough to see everything on show but it is the style of the display, which closely resembles a modern-day smartphone, that enhances the clarity.
 It's one of the best around.